How to Install Roll Roofing: Complete DIY Guide for Beginners

 Understanding Roll Roofing: Materials, Types, and Applications

-This section shows readers what roll roofing really is—the affordable MSR roofing material that comes in big rolls measuring 36 inches wide by 36 feet long.
+This section shows readers what roll roofing really is the affordable MSR roofing material that comes in big rolls measuring 36 inches wide by 36 feet long.
 It explains the three main kinds you can buy (asphalt, fiberglass, and organic felt), shows how the material works as both the base layer and the finished top, and breaks down what it's made of (soaked felt, asphalt coating, and small rock pieces on top).
 This part is great for beginners who need to learn the basics before they start putting it on their roof.
+Learn more at Roof Repair Brooklyn.

 2. Advantages and Limitations of Roll Roofing Systems